“I start at the beginning, go on to the end, then stop.” Anthony Burgess

 The hours between breakfast and lunch are for lessons, discussion, and plenty of writing.
 Your homework will keep you busy but won’t prevent you from enjoying the delights of Emandal during the afternoons and evenings.
+Even if you prefer to compose on a laptop, please bring a notebook, in case you want to do some writing in the field.
+(For research hounds, keep in mind there is limited internet use.)

 Additional Supplies Participants Should Bring to the Workshop: Bring a copy of a family recipe, 4 or 5 photos that feature people you know, 3-5 quotes that appeal to you, and your favorite writing equipment.
 If you bring a computer, please carry along a small notebook, too, in case you want to do some writing in the field.
 Also, keep in mind that there is extremely limited Internet use.